How far should dipped headlights of a typical car enable the driver to see at night?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-Dipped headlights, also known as low beam headlights, are designed to provide sufficient illumination for nighttime driving without causing glare to oncoming traffic.
-Generally, dipped headlights will allow a driver to see approximately 30 metres ahead.
-This distance strikes a balance, enabling drivers to perceive road markings, obstacles, and other vehicles while ensuring that brightness does not compromise the visibility of other road users.
+Dipped headlights, also known as low beam headlights, are designed to provide adequate illumination of the road ahead while minimizing glare for oncoming drivers.
+Typically, dipped headlights allow a driver to see approximately 30 metres ahead at night.
+This distance is intended to give sufficient visibility for safe driving without blinding other road users.

 Subscribe